 However, Austrian law provides for numerous exemptions to the general three-year limitation period.
 For instance, holiday entitlement becomes time-barred within two years of the end of the respective leave year.
 For claims in connection with unjustified early termination by the employee or an unfair termination by the employer, a limitation period of six months applies.
 In addition, many collective bargaining agreements provide for 'sunset' clauses stipulating that claims on the part of an employee have to be asserted within six months, otherwise they become time-barred.
+If a dismissal is contested for being 'socially unfair;' the respective action must be filed within two weeks after the dismissal.

 Thomas Boller thomas.boller@bls4law.com

-Kärntner Straße 10 1010 Vienna Austria
+Kärntner Straße 10 Tel: +43 1 512 14 27

-Fax: +43 1 513 86 04 thomas.boller@bls4law.com www.bls4law.com
+1010 Vienna Fax: +43 1 513 86 04

-Tel: +43 1 512 14 27
+Austria www.bls4law.com